Mary K. Greer's Tarot Blog

 For a non-knitter In was just thinking that you could buy socks in a cool pattern, clip off the foot part, stitch the bottom closed…need to figure out how to do the top.
 Sadly I can only knit scarves.

-April 5, 2008 at 6:29 pm
+By Epona on April 5, 2008 at 5:06 pm

 Epona – Good idea, though, for us sock knitters it’s easier to knit a tarot bag on it’s own.
 If you can knit a scarf you can knit a simple bag.